Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Related Work

 \section{Related Work}

-\tinytit{Knowledge-Based VQA} Recent MLLMs have demonstrated strong capabilities in jointly reasoning over images and text, enabling progress on tasks such as multimodal dialogue and cross-modal reasoning~\cite{caffagni2024r,tong2024cambrian,liu2024improved,wang2025internvl3,bai2025qwen25vltechnicalreport}.
-When answering a question requires information beyond what is directly observable in the image, the task is commonly referred to as knowledge-based VQA (KB-VQA).
-In this setting, models must integrate visual understanding with external knowledge to generate answers grounded in both modalities.
-Early benchmarks~\cite{marino2019ok,schwenk2022okvqa} introduced the need for external reasoning but remain limited in scale and complexity, while more recent datasets such as Encyclopedic-VQA~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can} increase difficulty by requiring fine-grained, entity-centric reasoning over large-scale knowledge sources.
-To address these challenges, many recent approaches rely on sophisticated retrieval-augmented pipelines, additional supervision, or task-specific training to better integrate external evidence~\cite{caffagni2024wiki,yan2024echosight,yuan2025mkg,hong2025knowledge,cocchi2025augmenting,compagnoni2025reag,yang2025omgm}.
-In contrast, we use KB-VQA as a principled evaluation setting to study how pretrained MLLMs utilize retrieved textual context and visual evidence at inference time.
-By applying our training-free evidence highlighting strategy to strong off-the-shelf models, we isolate improvements in multimodal evidence selection without introducing additional supervision, architectural changes, or parameter updates.
+\tinytit{Knowledge-Based VQA} Knowledge-Based Visual Question Answering (KB-VQA) requires models to combine visual understanding with knowledge beyond what is directly observable in the image.
+While early benchmarks~\cite{marino2019ok,schwenk2022okvqa} introduced this challenge, recent datasets such as Encyclopedic-VQA~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can} require fine-grained reasoning over large-scale knowledge sources.
+To address these, recent approaches rely on sophisticated retrieval-augmented pipelines, additional supervision, or task-specific training to better integrate external evidence~\cite{caffagni2024wiki,yan2024echosight,yuan2025mkg,hong2025knowledge,cocchi2025augmenting,compagnoni2025reag,yang2025omgm}.
+In contrast, we investigate how pretrained MLLMs exploit retrieved textual context and visual evidence directly at inference time.
+Our training-free evidence highlighting strategy improves multimodal evidence selection without additional supervision, parameter updates, or architectural modifications.